kyverno/website/content/en/docs/Monitoring/opentelemetry-integration.md

   type: ClusterIP
 ```

-This defined a service for the discovery of the collector deployment.
+This defines a service for the discovery of the collector deployment.

 ### Setting up Kyverno and passing required flags